-Through Educate Hearts and Minds, The Inner and Outer Peace Fund will create synergistic programs between the west and the east to foster benevolent human beings.
-The initial focus of the Fund will be to allocate capital to educational organizations in low-income communities.
+Through Educate Hearts and Minds, The Inner and Outer Peace Fund will create synergistic programs between that promote the values of wisdom based education and preserve the cultures through which they originate.
+Building nourishment libraries and allocating capital to educational organizations in low-income communities.

 “Inner peace is the most solid foundation for world peace.”

 – T.Y.S.
 Lama Gangchen Rinpoche

 Our experienced team has the character, courage and commitment to solving the world’s greatest challenges.
 We operate on the ground to facilitate essential research.
 Conducting large-scale interviews and clarifying risks and opportunities, we create engagement with community leaders to establish sustainable solutions.